emedd33/Reinforcement-Learning-in-Process-Control/README.md

 pip install -r requirements.txt
 ```
 #### The different projects
-**Tank_Q-learning:** Controlling one tank by an agent which utilizes model free, value based aproximator with TD(0), default is set with gamme equals 0 so technically is not a q-learning but rather supervised learning of the value value function, feel free to change the parameters.
+**Tank_Q-learning:** Controlling one tank by an agent which utilizes model free, value based aproximator with TD(0), default is set with gamme equals 0 so technically is not a q-learning but rather temperoal difference learning by value function approximation, feel free to change gamma.

-#### Alter Parameter
+#### How to run the different project and update parameters
+Run main.py in each project.
+The different project are independent on each other.
 To alter parameters change the values in python file params.py.

 Also, Feel free to experiment with the reward function in the Environment.get_reward() function.